Child vehicular heat stroke deaths: Prevention efforts

 In 2019 Italy required all child car seats be equipped with an alarm.
-In 2021 Israel enacted laws requiring such safety systems be installed in.
+In 2021 Israel enacted laws requiring such safety systems be installed in cars.
 No such laws have been implemented in other countries.

-There are multiple products available that can help solve the problem through technology, including alarms that go off if a back door was opened before starting the car and isn't opened again after the car is turned off, car-seat alarms (which detect whether a child is buckled in), and end-of-trip reminders.
-Research suggests people won’t buy and use such products because they don't believe they could make such a mistake themselves.
+There are multiple products available that can help solve the problem through technology, including alarms that go off if a back door was opened before starting the car and is not opened again after the car is turned off, car-seat alarms (which detect whether a child is buckled in), and end-of-trip reminders.
+Research suggests people will not buy and use such products because they do not believe they could make such a mistake themselves.

+There is a bracelet called WeeMind, designed to make drivers remember that there is a child with them in the car.

 In 2001, General Motors announced that by 2004, all models would be equipped with sensors, but by 2020 that had not happened.
 In 2019, the Association of Global Automakers and the Alliance of Automobile Manufacturers committed to the standardization of rear-seat-occupant alert systems by 2025.

-In the US, the Infrastructure Investment and Jobs Act included a mandate for action by the U.S. Department of Transportation to propose rules.
-The National Highway Traffic Safety Administration has estimated rules will be proposed in April 2025.
+In the United States, the Infrastructure Investment and Jobs Act included a mandate for action by the Department of Transportation to propose rules.
+The National Highway Traffic Safety Administration estimated rules would be proposed in April 2025.

 Incidence

 A study of Brazilian incidents examining 31 cases (including 21 fatalities) from 2006 to 2015 found that 71% of cases involved a parent inadvertently leaving a child in a car.
 A study of Italian incidents found 8 vehicular-related hyperthermia deaths between 1998 and 2017.
 A study of Indian cases found 40 fatalities from 2011 to 2020.
-A study of Canadian incidents found one death per year, with most being a result of being inadvertently left in the car.
+A study of Canadian incidents found one death per year, with most being a result of children being inadvertently left in the car.
 Between 2008 and 2016, 23 children died in Israel of heat stroke in cars.
-Between 2007-2009, there were 7 child deaths from heatstroke in France and Belgium.
+Between 2007 and 2009, there were 7 child deaths from heatstroke in France and Belgium.
 In Australia as of 2023 there were an average of two incidents yearly.

 In the United States, around 38 children die annually after being left in vehicles.
 In 2018, 52 children died of hyperthermia in cars in the United States.
 In 2024, 40 children died in the US.
-In the US, more than half of deaths are due to caregivers inadvertently leaving the child in the car, and around a quarter happen when a child gets into a car without the caregiver's knowledge.
+In the US, more than half of the deaths are due to caregivers inadvertently leaving the child in the car, and around a quarter happen when a child gets into a car without the caregiver's knowledge.
 The remainder occur when a child is intentionally left in a car due to caregiver neglect or ignorance.

 Children are also rescued from cars, but the data is less clear in such instances.
 According to Kidsafe WA, approximately 5,000 children are rescued every year from cars in Australia.
 According to the UK Automobile Association in 2016, they are called to get children out of cars an average of 7 times every day.